PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

   toolchain options.

   1. The CodeSourcery GNU toolchain,
+  2. The Atollic Toolchain,
-  2. The devkitARM GNU toolchain,
+  3. The devkitARM GNU toolchain,
-  3. Raisonance GNU toolchain, or
+  4. Raisonance GNU toolchain, or
-  4. The NuttX buildroot Toolchain (see below).
+  5. The NuttX buildroot Toolchain (see below).

   All testing has been conducted using the CodeSourcery toolchain for Windows.
-To use the devkitARM, Raisonance GNU, or NuttX buildroot toolchain, you simply need to add one of the following configuration options to your .config (or defconfig)
+To use the Atollic, devkitARM, Raisonance GNU, or NuttX buildroot toolchain, you simply need to add one of the following configuration options to your .config (or defconfig)
   file:

     CONFIG_STM32_CODESOURCERYW=y  : CodeSourcery under Windows
     CONFIG_STM32_CODESOURCERYL=y  : CodeSourcery under Linux
+    CONFIG_STM32_ATOLLIC=y        : Atollic toolchain under Windows
     CONFIG_STM32_DEVKITARM=y      : devkitARM under Windows
     CONFIG_STM32_RAISONANCE=y     : Raisonance RIDE7 under Windows
     CONFIG_STM32_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default)